 Interview with the managing director of Kaitoma Creatives, Paul Moeng.

-Recalling some of the biggest companies in the world and how they were formed; Steve Jobs founded Apple out of his parents’ garage while Larry Page and Sergey Brin created Google while they were PhD students at Stanford University.
+Take a moment to recall some of the biggest companies in the world and how they were formed; Steve Jobs founded Apple out of his parents’ garage while Larry Page and Sergey Brin created Google while they were PhD students at Stanford University.
 Kaitoma Creatives possesses similar humble beginnings.
-In 2004 Paul Moeng, fresh from completing his degree in Visual Communication, left home to pursue his vision.
+In 2004, Paul Moeng, fresh from completing his degree in Visual Communication, left home to pursue his vision.

 Paul acknowledges that being a student and a freelancer was tough, especially when it came to juggling student and freelance projects.
 It taught him quite a number of valuable lessons.
 “It wasn’t easy at first, but it gave me some much-needed exposure in terms of clients and what they are looking for.
-Sometimes I would lose clients based on the fact that I was a freelancer and still using public transport”, Paul reveals.
+Sometimes, I would lose clients based on the fact that I was a freelancer using public transport”, Paul reveals.

 But he didn’t waver.
 Fast-forward to 2006, Paul noticed that clients were uneasy about dealing with freelancers, so a decision was made to take the leap and register the company.
 Coming up with a name proved more challenging than they had initially thought.
 They drew inspiration from the Japanese work culture and ethics.
 “We wanted a name that very much sounds Japanese and wanted to base it on the Japanese philosophy of 90-10 (90% preparation, 10% work)”, he explains.

-The second part of the name comes from scotoma, which is an eye defect that causes light blurriness with vision.
-While you blink on that, rest assured that there was definitely a deep seeded reason for this too.
+The second part of the name comes from scotoma, which is an eye defect that causes blurred vision.
+While you blink on that, rest assured that there was definitely a well-thought-out reason for this too.
 The metaphorical definition of scotoma speaks to the gap in visual function that leaves room for perception and/or cognition (illusion).